-Master’s program: Mechanical Engineering, Undergraduate Major: Political Theory
+Master’s program: Mechanical Engineering – Undergraduate Major: Political Theory

-After graduating from the program, Eliana took a role as a project engineer working on large transfer programs and managing two recently hired project engineers.
+After graduating with a degree in political theory, Eliana pursued several other avenues of employment (finance, law, etc.) before returning to school for engineering.
+Currently, Eliana is a project manager with Smith & Nephew.
+After graduating from the program, Eliana was offered a position as a project engineer working on large transfer programs and managing two recently hired project engineers.
 She then received the opportunity to move to the Global Process Optimization group as a project manager.
 In this role, Eliana manages and supports multi-site, global projects.

 Michael, MITRE, Infrastructure Engineer

-Master’s program: Computer Engineering, Undergraduate Major: Music
+Master’s program: Computer Engineering – Undergraduate Major: Music

 Prior to becoming an engineer, Michael worked in music education and performance.
 A trumpet player by training, he attended the Oberlin Conservatory of Music and currently performs with The Chicken Slacks, Boston’s hardest working funk, soul, and r+b band.